ryanrslater/NextCognito/README.md

 ## Create your Next endpoint where you want to use NextCognito

 ```
-import "NextCognito" from "NextCognito"
+import NextCognito from 'nextcognito'

 const nextcognito = new NextCognito()
 ```

 ### Sign in
 ```
-import "NextCognito" from "NextCognito"
+import NextCognito from 'nextcognito'

 export default async function handler(
   req: NextApiRequest,